NickZaidan/StickRPG/README.md

 -I wish I had used Unity with its built in packages for game development, rather than try to build it myself

 This project has been discontinued as I will try to learn it all in Unity.

+Changes that I plan to make despite being discontinued:

+- Implement the A* Algorithm for enemy AI's if the difficult is set higher.
+Currently they run at you despite being blocked by a path.
+This will add a layer of difficulty.